nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### View Command Feature

-The view mechanism is facilitated by ``DoConnek Pro``

-It allows the user to view the details of a specific patient or specialist.
+The view command feature allows the user to view the details of a specific patient or specialist.

 Given below is an example usage scenario and how the view mechanism behaves at each step.